1. Name and address of the controller

 Pseudonymization is the processing of personal data in such a way that the personal data can no longer be assigned to a specific data subject without the use of additional information, in so far as this additional information is kept in a special way and subjected to technical and organizational measures which ensure that the personal data cannot be assigned to an identified or identifiable natural person.

-• Controller or party responsible for the processing
+• Responsible party or party responsible for the processing

 Responsible party or party responsible for the processing (hereafter responsible party) is the natural person or legal entity, authority, institution or other post, which alone or together with others decides on the purposes and means of the processing of personal data.
 If the purposes and means of the processing are laid down in European Union legislation or the legislation of the member states, then the responsible party or the particular criteria of the appointment of this responsible party in accordance with European Union legislation or the legislation of the member states can be provided.